csedm/ansible-acme-sh/README.md

 # needs to already exist, this role will not create it.
 acme_sh_become_user: "root"

-# The acme.sh repo to clone.
-acme_sh_git_url: "https://github.com/acmesh-official/acme.sh"

-# The branch, tag or commit that will be cloned.
-acme_sh_git_version: "master"

-# By default if you were to clone this repo now and then 6 months from now you
-# clonged it again, it will stick with the old master version from 6 months ago.
-# If you want to pull the latest master version on every run, set this to True.
-acme_sh_git_update: False

-# Where will this repo get cloned to?
-acme_sh_git_clone_dest: "/usr/local/src/acme.sh"

 # When enabled, acme.sh will upgrade itself to the latest version which is
 # separate from updating the git repo.
 That's because acme.sh installs itself
 # with an installer after cloning the source code.